 Facility Inspections

-In addition to performing well in its overall grade, this nursing home performed at an even higher level in the area of inspections.
-In fact, it received a nearly flawless inspection report this year.
-As a result, it received one of our highest grades in that category with a score of A+.
-We weigh several aspects of a nursing home's inspection report in computing our inspection scores.
-One critical factor is health deficiencies.
-You should keep in mind that the severity of deficiencies is arguably more meaningful than the number of deficiencies, as some deficiencies are quite insignificant.
+To go along with its strong overall grade, we awarded this nursing home a grade of A+ for our inspections rating.
+Inspection grades account for a host of factors included in a nursing home's inspection report.
+One key criteria we look at is the quantity and severity of deficiencies.
+Nursing homes with better scores in this category generally have few severe deficiencies.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality